Ibre-research/pleiotropy_analysis/README.md

 `selected_panukb_sumstats.txt` - a list of pan-UK Biobank GWAS datasets selected for analysis using the respective $$h^2$$ values;

 `gencode_formatted.bed` - preprocessed GENCODE v19 annotation file containing gene intervals.

+## Contacts

+Please contact Yury Barbitoff [barbitoff at bioinf.institute] if you have inquiries regarding the repository contents.